linaspurinis/mdblist.com/README.md

 # mdblist.com
-mdblist.com new feature requests tracker
+mdblist.com new support and feature requests tracker